Canterbury, and Nelson-Marlborough and West Coast Regiment: 1845 Nelson Battalion of Militia

 The Colonial Secretary's records show that Mr Fox was offered a Captaincy but declined as Mr Sinclair would be in command.
 Mr Joseph Ford Wilson was offered and accepted a commission as Surgeon on 9 June 1845 but for some reason this was not gazetted.

-Hourly parades were held daily at 7am, 10am and 4pm.
+Hourly parades were held daily at 7 am, 10 am and 4 pm.
 Uniforms were supplied (blue shirt, sailor type pattern).
 Arms were old flint-lock muskets-the weapons that had been imported for bartering with the Maoris.